DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/Good Ideas.md

 MJ pueschel said maybe we can get an AI to say which eigan modes are relevant because we can't look at them all.

+# Regions of High fidelity
+Some instability modes will have little effect on the flux and will dominate certain input space regions.
+We can create a loss function that prioitises model accuracy at the input space region that affects the flux the most, for example at ion scale ky regions.

 # Get some data from MJ
 One, it seems weird to focus on quasi linear when johanthin citrin has worked a lot on it.